KHKANG36/Behavioral-Cloning-Project/README.md

 In this project, I implemented the pipeline with below steps:

-1. Gathered first 2 laps on track of center lane driving.Below is an example of center camera image and sterring angle
+1. Gathered first 2 laps on track of center lane driving.
+Below is an example of center camera image and steering angle
 ![Test image](https://github.com/KHKANG36/Behavioral-Cloning-Project/blob/master/mydata/Sample_image1.jpg)
 2. Collected 1 more lap of smooth curving data in order to strengthen learning at curve road
 ![Test image](https://github.com/KHKANG36/Behavioral-Cloning-Project/blob/master/mydata/Sample_image2.jpg)